New constraints on modelling the random magnetic field of the MW: Introduction

-The model for $n_\mathrm{CRe}$ used here, is identified by its GALPROP ID 54\_z04LMPDS and is described in detail in \cite{strong10}.
-It was produced with the GALPROP software; for a full account of the method see \cite{strong07}\footnote{see http://galprop.stanford.edu; latest versions available at http://sourceforge.net/projects/galprop}.
-Models using the same electron distribution are extensively compared with synchrotron data in \cite{orlando13}.
-Briefly, this model uses a radial Galactic distribution of cosmic-ray electron sources based on the distribution of pulsars, since these are a tracer of supernova remnants, which are thought to be the sources of CR.
+The model for $n_\mathrm{CRe}$ used here is identified by its GALPROP parameter set 54\_z04LMPDS and is described in detail in \cite{strong10}.
+For a recent review of cosmic rays including electrons and synchrotron putting this in context see \cite{AnnRev2015}.
+The CR model was computed with the GALPROP software; for a full account of the method see \cite{strong07}.\footnote{see http://galprop.stanford.edu; latest versions available at http://sourceforge.net/projects/galprop} Models using the same electron distribution are extensively compared with synchrotron data in \cite{orlando13}.
+Briefly, this model uses a radial Galactic distribution of CR electron sources based on the distribution of pulsars, since these are a tracer of supernova remnants, which are thought to be the sources of CR.
 The radial distribution is extended to $R=15$ kpc to account for gamma-ray and synchrotron observations of the outer Galaxy as described in \cite{orlando13}.
 The propagation region has a vertical height of 4 kpc from the Galactic plane and a radius of 20 kpc.
-Cosmic-ray propagation is by pure diffusion without reacceleration, since this is found to give better agreement with synchrotron radiation from the Galaxy \citep{strong11}.
-The electron spectrum in this model is consistent with the measurement at the solar position with Fermi-LAT, in the range 10 GeV to 1 TeV (see the illustration in Fig. \ref{fig:ncre_galprop}).
-We find a difference of factor 1.4 between the $n_\mathrm{CRe}$ data used by JF12 and our data.
+CR propagation is for pure diffusion without reacceleration, since this is found to give better agreement with synchrotron radiation from the Galaxy \cite{strong11}.
+The electron spectrum in this model is consistent with the measurement at the solar position with Fermi-LAT, in the range 10 GeV to 1 TeV.

-In addition to the recent progress in modelling the GMF, numerical simulations of galaxies start to contribute to our understanding on the seeding of magnetic fields in collapsed cosmic structures \citep[see e.g.][]{beck12,beck13a} and will hopefully soon provide us with reasonable simulated models of magnetic fields in galaxies.
+The synchrotron emission at 408 MHz originates from CR electrons with energies of a few GeV in a magnetic field of around 5 $\mu$G. The interstellar CR electron spectrum is not well known at these energies due to solar modulation in the heliosphere, and the synchrotron production function is very broad, so it is better to use the synchrotron spectrum itself as a guide to the effective mean index after integration over the entire electron spectrum.
+The synchrotron intensity index at 408 MHz is about 0.8 (see plots and Appendix of \cite{strong11}), which corresponds to an electron index of $p=2.6$ instead of 3.
+Since synchrotron brightness temperature is proportional to $B^{(p+1)/2}$, this gives a difference of 0.2 in the power of B. This difference is negligible compared with other uncertainties, so that the use of $p=3$ is a reasonable approximation.
+But in future it would be desirable to use the full synchrotron calculation from the GALPROP electron spectrum in HAMMURABI.